György Kmety: Career

-Kmety's father was a noble but poor evangelist vicar who died in 1818, so his brother Pál (Paul) brought him up.
+Kmety's father was a noble but poor Lutheran vicar who died in 1818, so his brother Pál (Paul) brought him up.
 Kmety completed his studies in Késmárk (today Kežmarok, Slovakia) and in 1833 he joined the 19th Army.
 At the end of 1847 he was a non-commissioned officer in Joseph Radetzky von Radetz's army as a first lieutenant.
 On 1 October 1848 in Győr he joined the 23rd Army Corps as a captain.

 Hungarian Revolution of 1848

 Kmety played an important role in setting up the corps, because another captain ended up not enlisting because of illness.
 Kmety was leading four companies when he went with Lajos Kossuth to János Móga's camp, and with them fought the Battle of Schwechat.
 For this Kossuth awarded him a captaincy in the 1st Army Corps.
 Later he was promoted to colonel for defeating a cavalry attack.
 From 15 February 1849 Kmety was leading a division.

 Kmety didn't fight in the Battle of Kápolna because of Henryk Dembiński's poor leadership, although he covered the retreating Hungarian army.
 On 28 February 1849 Kmety won the battle against Franz Deym at Mezőkövesd.
 On 14 April 1849 he was promoted to colonel.

 Kmety led the Hungarians to recover Buda, but he was injured.
 After that he was commanded to occupy the banks of the River Rába.
 On 13 June Kmety defeated the Austrian troops led by Franz Wyss in the Battle of Csorna, and because of this he received the general title.
 On 27 June Edler von Warensberg defeated Kmety and he had to move towards Vojvodina.
 Even though Kmety tried to rush his troops he missed the Battle of Hegyes against Josip Jelačić.

 On 9 August Kmety joined to the Hungarian army corps at Temesvár (now Timișoara, Romania).
 On the left flank Kmety advanced successfully, but in other sections of the corps he also had to retreat.
 On 15 August Kmety defeated the Austrian Army at Lugos (now Lugoj, Romania).